 If a shareholder, who is represented in the nomination committee, during the term of the nomination committee ceases to be one of the three largest shareholders, a representative appointed by that shareholder shall offer to vacate his or her office and the shareholder who has become one of the three largest shareholders shall be offered the opportunity to appoint a member of the nomination committee.
 Minor changes do not have to be considered.
 A shareholder who has appointed a representative in the nomination committee is entitled to remove such representative and appoint another representative.
 Changes in the nomination committee’s composition shall be published on the Company’s website as soon as the composition has changed.

 It is proposed that the nomination committee’s tasks shall be to prepare and draw up proposals regarding appointment of chairman of the annual general meeting, chairman of the board of directors and other directors of the board, remuneration to the chairman of the board of directors and the other directors of the board, appointment of auditor, remuneration to the auditors and principles for the appointment of nomination committee.
 No remuneration shall be paid to the nomination committee.
 If deemed necessary, the nomination committee may engage external consultants to find candidates with relevant experience and the company shall cover the cost for such consultants.
 The nomination committee shall, in connection with performing its tasks, forward certain information to the Company so that the Company can comply with applicable obligations to disclose information.

 The composition of the nomination committee shall be announced no later than six months before the annual general meeting.
 In connection therewith, information shall also be provided on how shareholders can submit proposals to the nomination committee.

 The Board of Directors holds meetings four times each year, or when there is otherwise reason to hold a meeting.
 The Board of Directors has adopted rules of procedure to govern its work.
 A Remuneration Committee and an Audit Committee have been appointed.
 The Board of Directors has furthermore adopted instructions for the reporting in the company and instructions for the Managing Director.
-The Board of Directors has furthermore adopted an insider policy and information policy which are applicable to all board members, members of management and employees within the Group.
+The Board of Directors has also adopted an insider policy and information policy which are applicable to all board members, members of management and employees within the Group.

-The compensation committee’s main tasks are to prepare the board’s decisions on issues concerning principles for compensations and other terms of employment for Stillfront’s CEO and other executives, monitor and evaluate programs for variable compensation, both ongoing and those that have ended during the year, for the executive management.
+The Remuneration Committee’s main tasks are to prepare the board’s decisions on issues concerning principles for compensations and other terms of employment for Stillfront’s CEO and other executives, monitor and evaluate programs for variable compensation, both ongoing and those that have ended during the year, for the executive management.

 The Managing Director is appointed by the Board of Directors and shall abide by the instructions adopted by the Board of Directors.
 The Managing Director is responsible for the Company’s day-to day management, which includes managing all operational aspects of the Company’s business in accordance with the business plan, principles and instructions adopted by the Board of Directors.
 The managing director is furthermore responsible for the preparation and presentation of matters to be addressed by the Board of Directors, as well as for the execution of decisions made by the Board of Directors.
 Jörgen Larsson is the managing director of the company and has been employed since October 2015.
 Before he became appointed as the Managing Director and employed by the Company, he acted as Managing Director on a consultancy basis.
 In addition to the Managing Director, the Executive Management of Stillfront consists of the Company’s CFO Sten Wranne.
 Sten Wranne was employed as the Company’s CFO in October 2015.
 Before his employment, he has acted part-time as the CFO on a consultancy basis.

 Fees and other remuneration for members of the Board of Directors, including the Chairman of the board, are resolved upon by the annual general meeting.
-The general meeting has resolved that the chairman of the Board of Directors shall receive remuneration with an amount of SEK 150 000 and that the remuneration of to the other board members shall be SEK 200 000.
+The general meeting has resolved that the chairman of the Board of Directors shall receive remuneration with an amount of SEK 425 000 and that the remuneration of to the other board members shall be SEK 200 000.
 For work in audit committee, remuneration of SEK 100,000 shall, in addition to the board remuneration, be paid to the chairman and SEK 50,000 to each of the members in the committee.
 In the remuneration committee, remuneration of SEK 60,000 shall, in addition to the board remuneration, be paid to the chairman and SEK 30,000 to each of the members in the committee.